 4. Article lists perform almost every function blogs perform.

-You can interlink, have “read next article” or “read previous article” buttons, get search engine love, highlight your mailing list, and so on.
-The only relevant function a list of articles will not perform is an RSS feed that people can subscribe to, and let’s face it – if you’re a reluctant blogger, you weren’t going to get many subscribers anyway.
+The only relevant function a list of articles will not perform is an RSS feed.
+And let’s face it – if you’re a reluctant blogger, you weren’t going to get many subscribers anyway.
 Those you did get would be disappointed by your sucky and/or absent blogging.
 So you’re really not losing anything.

 5. You can control what new visitors see.

 With a list of articles, the content creator controls the experience.
-There’s nothing that sucks, and to a degree, you can even control a bit of what order the new visitor reads the content in.
-Figure out how to do that with a blog, and you’re a lot smarter than I am.
+There’s nothing that sucks.
+To a degree, you can even control a bit of what order the new visitor reads the content in.
+(Figure out how to do that with a blog, and you’re a lot smarter than I am.)

 How to actually put this into practice.